federicodesia/custom_timer/README.md

 <br>

 ## 📌 Custom Usage
-There are several options that allow for more control:
+Options that allow for more control:

 |  Properties  | Type | Description |
 |--------------|-----------|-------------|